Venice for Visitors logo

 The local transit authority's ACTV 24-hour to 7-day travel passes are worth considering if you you're in Venice for a short time and plan to use the boats frequently, but they're expensive overkill for longer stays.

-Fortunately, there's another alternative: the "regular users" or "frequent users" version of the Venezia Unica stored-value city pass and travel card.
+Fortunately, there's another alternative: the "frequent users" (a.k.a. "regular users") version of the Venezia Unica stored-value city pass and travel card.
+Although the card is intended primarily for residents of the Venice region, non-residents can buy it for a fee.

-As a non-resident, you'll pay €100 for the "regular users" version of Venezia Unica, but your card will be valid for five years, and you'll be able to add stored-value fares to the card whenever you're in Venice.
+As a non-resident, you'll pay €100 for the "frequent users" version of Venezia Unica, but your card will be valid for five years, and you'll be able to add stored-value fares to the card whenever you're in Venice.

 With this stored-value card, you can save money in either of two ways: